Why Are My Subway Tiles Cracking?

 Impact Damage

-Direct impact is a common culprit behind cracked subway tiles.
-Imagine accidentally dropping a heavy object - the resulting crack will often tell the tale.
-A single crack radiating outwards from a central point usually indicates a direct hit on that specific tile.
-For a more forceful blow, you might see a spider web pattern of cracks emanating from a central point.
-This can damage multiple tiles or even cause cracks in the substrate beneath the surface.
-To prevent impact damage, be cautious during installation and everyday use.
-Using protective mats while installing the tiles and avoiding harsh cleaning methods can go a long way in safeguarding your beautiful subway tiles from cracks caused by impact.
+Direct impact is often a primary cause of cracked subway tiles.
+For instance, accidentally dropping a heavy object can leave behind a visible crack that tells the story.
+A single crack radiating outward from a central point typically indicates a direct hit on that specific tile.
+However, with a more forceful blow, you may notice a spider web pattern of cracks extending from the impact site, potentially damaging multiple tiles or even compromising the substrate beneath the surface.

 Moisture Intrusion